You’ll often need good quality background music, jingles or sound effects when starting a podcast.

 Soundbible

-Soundbible a lot of decent sound effects to be found here.
+Soundbible has a lot of decent sound effects to be found here.
 Free with credit.

 Final Thoughts